-In the embankment analysis, layers were spread one-by-one.
+In the embankment analysis, layers were spread one by one.
 An evenly distributed load was applied, and compaction was repeated until the height of the embankment reached 5m.
-Layers of 0.3m and 0.6m were prepared.
+Layers of 0.3m were prepared.
 The rolling strength was 300kPa.
-In the analysis, elements were generated to create a heap, and loading and unloading was repeated with an evenly distributed load to simulate compaction.
-This schematic diagram is shown in Figure 3.
+In the analysis, elements were generated to create a heap, and loading and unloading were repeated with an evenly distributed load to simulate compaction.
+This schematic diagram is shown in Figure 4.

-Fig.3 Embankment analysis schematic
+Fig.4 Embankment analysis schematic

-3.3 Analysis Result
+3.4 Analysis Result

-Figure 4 shows a visualization of each stress at the completion of the embankment (layer thickness: left 0.3 m, right 0.6m).
-From the top, the mean effective stress p', void ratio e, deviatoric stress q, shear strain $\varepsilon_s$ , suction s, and degree of saturation $S_r$ are shown.
-First, the mean effective stress p'exhibits a higher value in the foundation ground than in the embankment due to the effect of compaction during embankment construction.
-In addition, the gap ratio e is higher toward the upper part of the levee body, and the layer thickness of 0.6m is particularly remarkable in this respect.
-Next, the shear strain $\varepsilon_s$ shows a higher value near the boundary between the foundation and the levee than in the levee.
+Figure 5 shows a visualization of each stress after the embankment.
+From the top, the mean effective stress p', void ratio e, deviatoric stress q, shear strain ε_s , suctions, and degree of saturation S_r are shown.
+First, the mean effective stress p' exhibits a higher value in the foundation ground than in the embankment due to the effect of compaction during embankment construction.
+In addition, the gap ratio e increases toward the upper part of the embankment body.
+Next, the shear strain ε_s shows a higher value near the boundary between the foundation and the levee than in the levee.